-Coastal Louisiana is a vast and dynamic tapestry of forests, swamps, marshes, river channels, estuaries and islands that provide habitat for countless wildlife, including birds, fish, mammals, amphibians and unfathomable multitudes of smaller organisms that support the entire food web of this region.
+Coastal Louisiana is a sportsmen's destination of forests, swamps, marshes, river channels, estuaries and islands that provide habitat for countless wildlife--including birds, fish, mammals, amphibians and multitudes of smaller organisms that support the food web of this region.
 Taken together, these habitats make up one of the largest and most productive wetland ecosystems in North America.
-But the tapestry continues to unravel as Louisiana’s coast vanishes, and more and more organisms lose the habitats they need to survive.

 Louisiana is a “Sportsman’s Paradise,” with world-class salt- and freshwater fishing opportunities, including catfish, bass, speckled trout, redfish, tuna, mahi mahi, amberjack and more.